openstack/nova/doc/source/devref/filter_scheduler.rst

 |GroupAntiAffinityFilter| its method `host_passes` returns `True` if host to
 place the instance on is not in a group of hosts.
 The group of hosts is maintained by a group name.
 The scheduler hint contains the group name.

+|GroupAffinityFilter| its method `host_passes` returns `True` if host to
+place the instance on is in a group of hosts.
+The group of hosts is maintained by a group name.
+The scheduler hint contains the group name.

 |JsonFilter| - this filter provides the opportunity to write complicated